-If you've been online recently, you may have noticed a certain rosy hue dominating the celeb hair game.
+If you've been online in recent times, you may have noticed a certain rosy hue dominating the celeb hair game.
 Of course, the more trend-appropriate term is "rose gold" in all its variations.
 There was the desert-inspired blonde-tinged copper we saw on Emma Roberts and the platinum-rosy hybrid Kylie Jenner sported, too.
 A more pastel variation labeled "quartz pink" has made the rounds on Pinterest, while a washed-out punk-rock take was a popular summertime hue with the cool-girl set on Instagram.
 I wanted to go pink for a while and envisioned something in between the latter two: a root-y pale blonde with a wash of translucent pink, equal parts pretty and grunge.